privefl/advr38book/docs/good-practices.md

 9. Select Git to clone a project from a Git repository
 10. Paste the URL from the clipboard under `Repository URL:` and select the path were you want to save your project.
 11. Enter the passphrase that you selected when you generated the SSH key.
-12. Your GitHub repository will now be cloned (Yeah).
+12. Your GitHub repository will now be cloned 🥳.

 <img src="images/link_repository_to_rstudio.jpg" width="70%" style="display: block; margin: auto;" />